Skip to main content

 Highlighted Media

-In response to the fire, the National Forests in North Carolina today temporarily closed the Great Lake Boating Access Area and Sheep Ridge Wilderness Area, as well as portions of Great Lake Road, Seaborn Road and Holsten Hunter Road.
-Black Swamp Road and the Black Swamp OHV area remain closed.
+Due to continued work, closures remain on Black Swamp Road, the Black Swamp OHV area, Great Lake Boating Access Area and Sheep Ridge Wilderness Area, as well as portions of Great Lake Road, Seaborn Road and Holston Hunter Road.
+To see the full closure order and map, visit https://www.fs.usda.gov/r08/northcarolina/alerts/black-swamp-fire-area-closure

 Basic Information